IKIM-Essen/ClusterDocs/docs/course/class-02-workflows.md

 ## Guided nf-core and Nextflow example

-> **Optional prerequisite:** RCC does not currently publish a centrally
+> **Service status — not yet released:** the planned, pinned `rcc-nextflow`
-> managed, pinned Nextflow command.
-Before this exercise, ask the IKIM Cluster
+> launcher and institutional Slurm configuration are not available to users
-> Mattermost channel for the approved project environment and version.
-The
+> yet.
+This section is preparation material, not a command to run before RCC
-> supplied runner stops without changing project data when `nextflow`,
+> announces the service.
+The supplied runner stops without changing project
-> `apptainer`, or `sbatch` is missing; do not install an unpinned launcher just
+> data when `rcc-nextflow`, `apptainer`, or `sbatch` is missing; do not install
-> to bypass that check.
+> an unpinned launcher or start a controller on a login gateway to bypass it.

 [nf-core](https://nf-co.re/) publishes reviewed community pipelines that run with [Nextflow](https://www.nextflow.io/).
 They complement Snakemake: use the